pinheiroGroup/Kinbiont.jl/README.md

 end

 ```
 The upper and lower bounds for the custom ODE parameters (custom_ub and custom_lb) are defined, and the fitting process is initiated using the fitting_one_well_custom_ODE function.
-This function takes the preprocessed dataset (data_OD), the name and label of the well, the custom ODE function (ODE_custom), and the upper and lower bounds for the ODE parameters.
+This function takes the  dataset (data_OD  generated in the previous examples), the name and label of the well, the custom ODE function (ODE_custom), and the upper and lower bounds for the ODE parameters.
 Additionally, the number of ODEs in the system is specified (2 in this example).
 The results can be visualized through plotting (do_plot=true) with the option to save the generated plots (path_to_plot=path_to_plotting).

 ```julia
 # Bounds for the custom ODE parameters